 - Mirror reality so candidates get a sense of the real office and people they will ultimately interact with.

-- Show candidates a 360-degree virtual tour of your office to inject your digital career fair with a heightened sense of realism.
+- Show candidates a 360-degree virtual tour of your office to inject your online career fair with a heightened sense of realism.

 3. Incorporate rich content formats

-o establish your organization as a leader in the industry, include a variety of content formats on your virtual booths and helpdesks.
-Aim for well-edited and informative videos that shed light on your corporate culture, introduce your departments and showcase the work life there.
+To establish your organization as a leader in the industry, include a variety of content formats on the virtual booths and help desks.
+Aim for well-edited and informative videos that shed light on your corporate culture, introduce your departments, and showcase the work life there.
 Read more on this here.

 4. Pick your booth reps wisely

 It goes without saying that the people manning your virtual booths play the biggest role in developing your employer brand at the online career fair.
-To ensure the best candidate experience for your event attendees, your booth reps must be:
+To ensure the best candidate experience for your event attendees, your booth reps must: